GRAL Long Call Strategy

 - What is a long call on GRAL?

 - A long call on GRAL is the long call strategy applied to GRAL (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With GRAL stock trading near $59.75, the strikes shown on this page are snapped to the nearest listed GRAL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With GRAL stock at $67.41 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed GRAL chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are GRAL long call max profit and max loss calculated?